jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 This hacking attack implies usurping the identity of some user or client by getting hold of its unique session identifier (like a cookie).
 With the intercepted session ID, the hacker can access resources from the victim's session by including it in the requests, thus tricking the server, that believes it's processing the normal client's session.

-There are various ways to deal with this security risk, but the most common are: the implementation of some kind of session resetting, that makes the user to re-authenticate him/herself in order to access sensitive data; and setting short session expiration times.
+There are various ways to deal with this security risk, but the most common are: the implementation of some kind of session resetting, that makes the user to re-authenticate him/herself after some period of time, in order to access sensitive data; and setting short session expiration times.
 Of course, the use of HTTPS across the entire application has to be considered and implemented as well.

 ## Cross-Site Scripting or XSS

 In websites that allow some kind of input from the user, like comment forms, the hacker can use the input fields to inject some kind of malicious HTML or JavaScript code into the site, so the browser can execute it, being able to bypass the XSS, as the infection comes from the web code itself.

-The best ways to prevent this attack are: the sanitation of any kind of user input, removing any kind of code parts that might imply security risks, like `<script>` tags; *escaping* all user input, or just certain characters, replacing them with a combination of ASCII characters, which renders inoffensive; or only accepting already secure forms of input, like Markdown code.
+The best ways to prevent this attack are: the sanitation of any kind of user input, removing any kind of code parts that might imply security risks, like `<script>` tags; *escaping* all user input, or just certain characters, replacing them with a combination of ASCII characters, which renders inoffensive; or just accepting already secure forms of input, like Markdown code.